Desert Camp Site Improvement Project

 Fitness classes: Yoga, Strength & Balance, and Zumba will remain at The Homestead until the renovation is complete and these classes can move into the new dedicated fitness studio at Desert Camp.
 Drop-ins are available for residents who are interested in trying out a class before registering for an entire month.

-Drop-in card clubs: Residents who currently use Desert Camp for drop-in card clubs have a space at The Homestead to meet, play cards, and make new friends.
+Drop-in card clubs: Residents who used Desert Camp for drop-in card clubs have a space at The Homestead to meet, play cards, and make new friends.

-Swimming, fitness, tennis and pickleball: These activities at Desert Camp will pause during construction while the new fitness center, fitness studio, two new tennis courts and four replacement pickleball courts are built.
-To introduce residents to nearby alternative facilities during construction, a comprehensive list of sites has been compiled.
+Swimming, fitness, tennis and pickleball: These activities at Desert Camp will pause during construction while the new fitness center, fitness studio and four replacement pickleball courts are built.

 Other Project Updates

-• Hold on constructing two new tennis courts as both a cost savings measure and to enable site access; this project component will be reconsidered in spring 2024.
+• Hold on constructing two new tennis courts as both a cost savings measure and to enable site access.

 • Authorize the Council Executive Director to negotiate and finalize an addendum to the contract and proceed with the project.